 - Your baby should be healthy and gaining weight. - In the first 48 hours, your baby is likely to have only two or three wet nappies.
 Wet nappies should then start to become more frequent, with at least six every 24 hours from day five onwards. - Most babies lose weight initially.
 They should be weighed by a health professional sometime around day three to five.
 From then on, they should start to gain weight.
 Most babies regain their birth weight in the first two weeks. - At the beginning, your baby will pass a black tar-like stool (poo) called meconium.
 By day three, this should be changing to a lighter, runnier, greenish stool that is easier to clean up.
-From day four and for the first few weeks, your baby should pass at least two yellow stools every day.
-These stools should be at least the size of a £2 coin.
+From day four and for the first few weeks, your baby should pass stools should be at least the size of a £2 coin.
 Remember, it's normal for breastfed babies to pass loose stools.

-Colour guide for a baby's at least two yellow stools every day.
-These the first few days
+Colour guide for a baby's

+at least two yellow stools every day.
+These